OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/onchain/dex_trades_monthly.md

 ---
 title: dex_trades_monthly
-description: Provides access to aggregated data of trades executed on Decentralized Exchanges.
+description: "Provides access to aggregated data of trades executed on Decentralized" Exchanges.
 You can set the currency of trade amount, limit the number of days and even sort the data as required.
 keywords: